 I think Salta would have stood out more if I hadn’t been to Salar de Uyuni or the Atacama Desert beforehand.
 The salar and Atacama were out of this world, and it was hard to avoid thinking, “Well, this view of Cerro de los Siete Colores is nice, but it’s not quite as amazing as [Laguna Colorada, El Tatio, etc.].”

-I didn’t love Mendoza as much as I thought I would.
-Another downer (I apologize – I know I’m not doing a good job at being glowingly positive in this post), and I was surprised Mendoza didn’t make more of an impression on me.
-With vineyards everywhere and a drier, more moderate climate, what’s not to like?
+I apologize for another downer, but I didn’t love Mendoza as much as I thought I would.
+(I’m not doing a good job of being glowingly positive in this post.)
+I was surprised Mendoza didn’t make more of an impression on me; with vineyards everywhere and a drier, more moderate climate, what’s not to like?

 My hostel offered a number of tours, including spa days and horseback riding.
 Let’s be real: wine was my main reason to visit Mendoza, so a biking tour in Maipú was #1 on my to-do list.
 Every morning, the hostel owners rounded up guests interested in the bike tour, so they could leave as a group.